ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 ## Getting Started <!-- The purpose of this section is to give the new team member a foundation upon which the subsequent sections build. -->

 - [ ] Read (skim) through this full issue, just so you have a sense of what's coming.
 - [ ] Create a new issue in the Analytics project (this project).
 As you proceed and things are unclear, document it in the issue.
 Don't worry about organizing it; just brain dump it into the issue!
 This will help us iterate on the onboarding process.
+Please tag your manager and the Director of the team.
 - [ ] Read the following pages of the handbook in their entirety.
 Bookmark them as you should soon be making MR's to improve our documentation!
    - [ ] [Data Team](https://about.gitlab.com/handbook/business-ops/data-team/)
    - [ ] [Data Direction page](https://about.gitlab.com/handbook/business-technology/data-team/direction/) to get a sense of what our short and longer-term roadmap.
    - [ ] [Data Catalog](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/)
 - [ ] Watch @tlapiana's [talk at DataEngConf](https://www.youtube.com/watch?v=eu623QBwakc) that gives a phenomenal overview of how the team works.
-- [ ] Watch [this great talk](https://www.youtube.com/watch?v=prcz0ubTAAg) on what Analytics is
+- [ ] Watch [this great talk](https://www.youtube.com/watch?v=prcz0ubTAAg) on what Analytics is.
-- [ ] Watch [Overview of Growth Data at GitLab](https://www.youtube.com/watch?v=eNLkj3Ho2bk&feature=youtu.be) from Eli at the Growth Fastboot.
-(You'll need to be logged into GitLab Unfiltered.)
 - [ ] Browse a few of the [Data Team videos in GitLab Unfiltered](https://www.youtube.com/playlist?list=PL05JrBw4t0KrRVTZY33WEHv8SjlA_-keI)
 - [ ] Watch [Data Team quick architecture overview](https://www.youtube.com/watch?v=0vlJdzYShpU)

 ### Take a Deep Breath